Abdul-Ghufran/ZUMBA_COAL-project/README.md

 Objective: Use strategic aiming to form chain reactions by aligning groups of matching-colored balls.
 Points are awarded based on chain bonuses and gap creation, rewarding delayed eliminations.
 Controls: The player operates a cannon that can hold two balls, allowing them to switch between the two before shooting.
 Balls move along a visible path toward a danger zone, and players must align shots with others of the same color to score.

+Instructions: Setup the irvine library using online youtube tutorial and then run the code file.